42-AI/42ai_resources/HOW_TOs.md

 source ~/.zshrc
 ```

 Now Python is installed on your Mac.
-Each time you change Mac you will have to repeat the operation to reinstall it if it is not installed.
-To check which python is binder on the `python` command, just do:
+Each time you change Macs you will have to repeat the operation to reinstall it if it is not installed.
+To check which python is bound on the `python` command, just do:

 ```bash
 which python